go-faster/yaml/README.md

 and offers backwards
 compatibility with YAML 1.1 in some cases.
 1.2, including support for
-anchors, tags, map merging, etc. Multi-document unmarshalling is not yet implemented, and base-60 floats from YAML 1.1 are purposefully not supported since they're a poor design and are gone in YAML 1.2.
+anchors, tags, map merging, etc. Multi-document unmarshaling is not yet implemented, and base-60 floats from YAML 1.1 are purposefully not supported since they're a poor design and are gone in YAML 1.2.